mihirchronicles/mihirchronicles.github.io/content/notes/on-analytics.md

 And last thing, both insights and context are equally important.

 > Insight tells you what's happening.
 Context tells you why it's happening.
 Insight come from customers and competitors, from markets and industries, but most important, from our data.
 Context comes from knowledge and experience.
 It applies perspective to the data.
 Combining insights and context gives you the full-screen picture of what is happening, why it's happening and what needs to be done. — Transformed by Marty Cagan

+> Data can only improve decisions insofar as it enables us to learn about the potential outcomes associated with the alternatives under consideration.
+Instead of being naively data driven, we should seek to be causal information driven.
+Causal inference provides a set of powerful tools for understanding the extent to which causal relationships can be learned from the data we have. — Stitch Fix

 ## Organization maturity model